-An electronic program guide or EPG is an interactive screen guide found on set-top boxes, mobile apps, and websites.
+An electronic program guide or EPG is an interactive screen guide you can use on live-streaming apps and more.

-It is best known as a “TV Guide” that cord-cutters and streamers use for live television.
+It is best known as a “TV Guide” that cord-cutters and streamers use when viewing live television.

 In addition, IPTV subscribers often use an EPG when surfing or browsing through their various channel options.

-This article will provide you with a comprehensive look at what an EPG is and how it helps cord-cutters maximize their entertainment experience using the Amazon Firestick, Fire TV, Fire TV Cube, or other devices.
+This article will provide you with a comprehensive look at what an EPG is and how it helps cord-cutters maximize their entertainment experience using the Amazon Firestick, Fire TV, Fire TV Cube, or other streaming device.

 EPG and IPTV

-This means you can watch cable television channels on your preferred streaming device wherever you are.
+This means you can watch cable television channels on your streaming device wherever you are.

 Most IPTV services provide hundreds to thousands of channels in addition to the professional sports season passes for football, baseball, basketball, hockey, and more.